You have no items in your bag

 If only we could preserve that perfectly plump, glowing skin we’re born with this topic wouldn’t even be necessary.
 But alas, over time, the collagen and elastin, which are the primary structural component proteins that make up our dermis (skin), diminish as we age starting from day one after birth.

 Bummer, right?
 But not all is lost, no need to throw in the towel.
+There are many cosmetic procedures and facial treatments such as the vampire facial that produces new collagen and fresh new skin cells.
 Let’s explore the science of how and why, and then discover how you can help promote healthy collagen and elastin for glowing, beautiful skin.

 Collagen and Elastin Breakdown